MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - Images are not updated automatically once deployed.
 - Updates are not installed automatically to running VMs.
+- Images and individual VMs are typically not hardened out-of-the-box.

 ### Design recommendations